zerokoollabs/zerokoollabs.github.io/_posts/2025-06-04-AES-detour.md

 The write-up and walkthrough were straightforward: dump credentials from SMB, connect to MSSQL with Impacket, enable `xp_cmdshell`, get a reverse shell, escalate to Administrator.
 Done.

-Initially, in the hack, you simply use `mssqlclient.py` to authenticate into the server, using the plain text password I found in the backup file.
+Initially, in the hack, you simply use `mssqlclient.py` to authenticate into the server, using the plain text password.
+I found it in the backup file.
 The official Hack the Box writeup showed the help screen for mssqlclient.py.
 One of the flags was `-aesKey`.
 I thought I'd play around with the `-aesKey` flag.
-After all, in the cyberworld, I'm far more likely to find such an encrypted key than a plain text password.
+After all, in the cyberworld, you're far more likely to find such an encrypted key than a plain text password.

 ```bash
 python3 mssqlclient.py -aesKey [AES KEY HERE]